 - Claims payments are restricted to those that are properly covered by the reinsurance agreement. - Claims payments are confined to those that are correctly presented. - Accurate and representative records are kept.
-These should include losses advised, losses settled and correctly reserved. - All possible recoveries are made from the retrocessional protections (CII study text, 820 Advanced Claims, 2015).
+These should include losses advised, losses settled and correctly reserved.

 This involves considerable input from the claims team, as loss adjusters need to be appointed and deployed as quickly as possible.
-In these early stages excellent communication is imperative, between all parties dealing with the claim and also in further advices to the reinsurer in order to ensure transparency.
+In these early stages excellent communication is imperative, between all parties dealing with the claim and in further advices to the reinsurer in order to ensure transparency.
 The company also needs to ensure that, where possible, claims are settled quickly.
 The longer negotiations/ litigations continue, the greater the cost of the claim.

 For example, a member of the team may receive notification of a serious accident involving an insured's employee.
-Enquiries reveal that the employee has been airlifted to a hospital and that both the police and the Health and Safety Executive (HSE) are investigating.
-Controls are in place to ensure that such potentially very serious cases are escalated internally and notified in early course to the reinsurer.
+Enquiries reveal that the employee was airlifted to a hospital and that both the police and the Health and Safety Executive (HSE) are investigating.
+Controls are in place to ensure that potentially very serious cases, such as this, are escalated internally and notified in early course to the reinsurer.

-A weather event, such as the UK floods in early 2014, was immediately advised to reinsurers as this could have resulted in an accumulation of losses in the property portfolio, highlighting the possibility of a potential reinsurance claim.
+A weather event, such as the UK floods in 2017, was immediately advised to reinsurers as this could have resulted in an accumulation of losses in the property portfolio, highlighting the possibility of a potential reinsurance claim.

-To ensure that notification is made in early course, the 'first notification of loss' team is trained to identify claim profiles that may have a significant financial value.
+To ensure that notification is made in early course, the 'first notification of loss' (FNOL) team is trained to identify claim profiles that may have a significant financial value.
 In addition, cases are prioritised by technical claims managers who have the experience to identify loss potential.
 All this is supported by regular management information and file audits.

-The reinsurer allows our claims team to continue to handle the claim, but will also consider the nature of the loss, liability and probable cost in order that they can assist with claims strategy and to keep their own retrocessionaires informed.
+The reinsurer allows our claims team to continue to handle the claim, but will also consider the nature of the loss, liability and probable cost, in order to assist with claims strategy and keep their own retrocessionaires informed.